Zakmapping/F4X-Hub/README.md

 F4X Hub is an Exploit for Roblox that you can use in all games without any problems, Made by F4X, a developer with 2 years of experience in Luau programming and is a professional in it.
 This Exploit will help you a lot.
 It is also under development and has interface issues

 ## KEYLESS 😍
+Our exploit is without a key, it is available for free, but there may soon be a key to the exploit if all users accept it.

 # Available commands: